Katie Holmes Says Hillary Clinton Election Loss ‘Hurt’ Daughter Suri

 Katie Holmes isn’t holding back when it comes to how the unexpected Hillary Clinton election loss impacted both her and her 10-year-old daughter, Suri Cruise.
-The 38-year-old ex-wife of Hollywood superstar Tom Cruise discussed the emotional toll Hillary’s loss took on her and her daughter in a recent SiriusXM’s TODAY Show Radio special The Jenna Bush Hager Show!, reports US Weekly.
+The 38-year-old ex-wife of Hollywood superstar Tom Cruise discussed the emotional toll Hillary’s loss took on her and her daughter in a recent SiriusXM’s TODAY Show Radio special The Jenna Bush Hager Show!, reports Us Weekly.

-In a conversation with former First Daughter Jenna Bush Hager (one of George W. Bush’s twins), Katie admitted to she had been super stoked about the promise of raising her daughter under the leadership of America’s first female POTUS, Hillary Clinton.
+In a conversation with former First Daughter Jenna Bush Hager (one of George W. Bush’s twins), Katie admitted that she had been super stoked about the promise of raising her daughter under the leadership of America’s first female POTUS, Hillary Clinton.
 In the aftermath of the Clinton election loss, Katie Holmes claims that it “hurt so badly” when Hillary Clinton (whom Katie fully expected to pull off a historic White House victory) didn’t win.

 Katie Holmes en 10-jarige dochter Suri bekijken alle speeches van Hillary Clinton https://t.co/QV1MGC3Pq2 pic.twitter.com/sBZ9gKsyBY